subediutsav11/subediutsav11/README.md

 - 👋 Hi, I’m @subediutsav11
-- 👀 I’m interested in ML,Data Science
+- 👀 I’m interested in "Data Science"
-- 🌱 I’m currently learning Django,Python
+- 🌱 I’m currently learning Django,Python...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 How to reach me utsav.subedi44@gmail.com
 - 😄 Pronouns: What's Up?
-- ⚡ Fun fact: ...

 <!---
 subediutsav11/subediutsav11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.